 Research has consistently shown that a child with poor attendance is likely to be less successful than pupils with good attendance.

 From September, in order to encourage good attendance, the school will be closely monitoring pupils’ attendance.
 If a pupil has less than 90% attendance we will write to inform parents and will be looking to see how improvements can be made.
-If, after 3 weeks, there is no improvement in attendance parents will be invited to a meeting in school with Mr Barker (Headteacher) and the Inclusion Manager.
+If, after 3 weeks, there is no improvement in attendance parents will be invited to a meeting in school with the Headteacher and the Inclusion Manager and possibly a representative of the local authority.
 The purpose of this meeting will be to discuss what factors may be affecting the child’s attendance and what actions can be taken to help to improve the situation.

 What is good attendance?

 The national average attendance in primary schools is 94%.
 Dunbury Academy considers 98% -100% attendance during the school year as good.